 Regime Decision Making

 At this point we need to formalize how the regime makes decisions.
 Goldstone and Tilly define a “suppression line” which represents the linear combination of concessions and repression that would be necessary to halt protest, and which arises directly from the structure of their formalization.
-In this is shown as a thick black line in the space of possible concessions and repression that could be made.
+In Figure 1 this is shown as a thick black line in the space of possible concessions and repression that could be made.
 When the probability of success is high, this line will be shallow, as significant repression will be necessary to overcome the protesters expectation of gains due to the protest.
 When the probability of success is low, even moderate repression serves to dissuade protest activity.

 Figure 1: A combination of Repressive threat and Concessions is sufficient to halt protest.
 The costs of these actions to the regime (yellow->orange) may scale differently than their effectiveness in suppressing protest.